AitorAstorga/garuda-linux-customisations/README.md

 ### Prerequisites
 - Garuda Linux (or any Linux distribution with the listed KDE Plasma paths): Arch Linux, Kubuntu, openSUSE, Manjaro, Fedora, Neon, Debian...
+- KDE Plasma 6.0 or higher (for full compatibility with new features)
-- Root permissions to execute the scripts.
+- Root permissions to execute the scripts

 ### Setup
 1. **Clone the repository**: